January 15, 2021

 - 读大学的时候 (dú dàxué de shíhòu, “when I was in college”)

 Learning the proper use of these grammatical-tense indicators is drastically simpler than learning the countless verb conjugations necessary to speak Germanic and Romance languages.

 These time markers can be confusing for beginners, so don’t worry if it takes some time to master them.
 Here are a few examples to give you a basic idea of how they work:

-The above example also makes use of the verb 去 (qù, “to go”), but again, the verb itself isn’t conjugated in any way.
-Instead, the time marker 过 (guo) is used to indicate that the event already began and ended.
+The following example also makes use of the verb 去 (qù, “to go”), but again, the verb itself isn’t conjugated in any way.
+Instead, the time marker 过 (guo) is used to indicate that the event already began and ended:

-In the above sentence, adding 在 (zài) before the verb 工作 (gōngzuò, “to work”) indicates that the action of working is ongoing.
+In the following example, adding 在 (zài) before the verb 工作 (gōngzuò, “to work”) indicates that the action of working is ongoing.

 Keep in mind that while 在 (zài), 正在 (zhèngzài) and 着 (zhe) are each roughly equivalent to the English “-ing” in many contexts, they are generally not interchangeable and are used in different ways.
 This level of nuance comes up in more advanced Chinese grammar lessons.

 In addition to time markers like 了 (le), 过 (guo), 着 (zhe), 在 (zài), and 正在 (zhèngzài), Chinese uses time words such as 昨天 (zuótiān, “yesterday”), 明天 (míngtiān, “tomorrow”), 三年前 (sān nián qián, “three years ago”), etc. to indicate when something occurred.